bakpakin/Fennel/README.md

 * Zero overhead - Compiled code should be fast, standalone, and just as or more efficient than hand-written Lua.
 * Compile time only macros - Macros exist only at compile time and are not output in the final Lua compilation.
 In fact, macros are just a special case of special forms.
 * Ability to write custom special forms - Special forms are s-expressions that, when evaulated, directly output Lua code.
-This feature may be removed, in preference for macros.
+* Fnl is a library as well as a compiler.
+Embed it in other projects.

 Eventually, I also hope to add optional source maps, either embedded in the comments of the generated code, or in separate files.
 An optional standard library also needs to be made.